57 Inspiring Clay Pot Crafts

 12. Gumball Machine

-This really cute gumball candy dish does look like a gumball machine.
-You can make a candy dish like this by following the directions given at small fine print.
+This really cute clay pot candy dish does look like a gumball machine.
 Nice gift for any occasion!!

 Be sure to go to the hometalk site for a better look at this centerpiece, and for the instructions on how to make it.
 This centerpiece could also be used to hold cupcakes, a collection of Christmas balls, etc.